What's the difference between a $400 handbag and a $30 version? It's not materials or craftsmanship.

 "You might just think, yes, that makes sense," said Jennifer.
 "They can send the reminders a day or two ahead of time and say, Hey, you know, Fluffy's appointment is on Thursday at 2:00, don't forget."

-But when she asked “so what” and dug a little deeper, she learned that the groomer was saving $70,000 per year as a result of having fewer no-shows.
+But when she asked, "so what" and dug a little deeper, she learned that the salon owner was saving $70,000 per year, per groomer, resulting from having fewer no-shows.

 Concrete examples like this are what help cut through customer hesitations and destroy perceived obstacles.